 It’s lunchtime on New Year’s Day, and I haven’t showered yet.
-At least the morning started productively in the vegie garden.
-That means the year started productively.
+At least the morning started productively in the veggie garden.
+I will take that to mean that means the year started productively.

-A breakfast with family, some gentle chats and eventually some keyboard work on this sadly-neglected blog rounded off the morning.
+The morning was rounded off with a family breakfast, some gentle chats and eventually some keyboard work on this sadly-neglected blog.

 I’ll shower and then explain what I mean by “The Year of Making Things Nice”.